Bill Maher: Politically Incorrect with Bill Maher

 Maher assumed the host role on Politically Incorrect with Bill Maher, a late-night political talk show that ran on Comedy Central from 1993 to 1997 and on ABC from 1997 to 2002.
 The show regularly began with a topical monologue by Maher preceding the introduction of four guests, usually a diverse group of individuals, such as show business, popular culture, political pundits, political consultants, authors, and occasionally news figures.
 The group would discuss topical issues selected by Maher, who also participated in the discussions.
 Jerry Seinfeld, a regular guest on the show, stated that Politically Incorrect reminded him of talk shows from the 1950s and '60s "when guests interacted with each other as much as with the host".

 Politically Incorrect won an array of awards, including an Emmy Award for Outstanding Technical Direction, two CableACE awards for Best Talk Show Series, and a Genesis Award for Best Television Talk Show.
 Maher earned numerous award nominations for his producing, writing, and hosting of Politically Incorrect, including ten Emmy nominations, two TV Guide nominations, and two Writers Guild nominations.
 ABC decided against renewing Maher's contract for Politically Incorrect in 2002, after he made a controversial on-air remark six days after the September 11 attacks.
 He agreed with his guest, conservative pundit Dinesh D'Souza, that the 9/11 terrorists did not act in a cowardly manner (in rebuttal to President Bush's statement calling them cowards).
 Maher said, "We have been the cowards.
 Lobbing cruise missiles from 2,000 miles away.
 That's cowardly.
 Staying in the airplane when it hits the building.
 Say what you want about it.
 Not cowardly.
 You're right."
-Maher later clarified that his comment was not anti-military in any way whatsoever, referencing his well-documented longstanding support for the American military.
+Maher later clarified that his comment was not anti-military, referencing his well-documented and longstanding support for the American armed services.
 After receiving complaints, FedEx and Sears pulled their advertisements from the show, costing the show significant revenue.

 Maher's remarks after 9/11 were not the first time he had sparked controversy on Politically Incorrect.
 In the same year, he expressed his deep regrets and apologized after being widely criticized for comparing his dogs to mentally disabled children.
 The show was canceled on June 16, 2002; the Sinclair Broadcast Group had dropped the show from its ABC-affiliated stations several months earlier.
 On June 22, 2002, six days after the cancellation of Politically Incorrect, Maher received the Los Angeles Press Club president's award (for "championing free speech").
 Maher was on the board of judges for the 2002 PEN/Newman's Own First Amendment Award, which was given to writer Vanessa Leggett, imprisoned for 168 days for protecting sources and research notes.